Our Team

 James is an experienced cyber security and tech professional with over 15 years of experience in finance, consulting and public sector organisations.

 A father of two, James wants to see his kids engage the digital world safely, and knows we are a long way off from creating the right environment for children.
 This has created a passion to help parents and young people understand and navigate the blend of cyber and mental health risks, alongside the opportunity cost of addictive tech and algorithms.
-James is available for talks in the Edinburgh and Lothian region.
+James is available for parent talks and student workshops in the Edinburgh and Lothian region.

 HAMPSHIRE & DORSET